 |Review Questions||Craft and Activity Ideas||Online Resources|

 Ezekiel was born and raised in Jerusalem before it was conquered.
-Ezekiel had trained as a priest and was looking forward to a future as a priest.
-He would have been in his mid-twenties when he was captured and taken away to Babylon in 597 BC along with 10,000 others (statesmen, soldiers, craftsmen – 2 Kings 24:14).
+He had trained as a priest and was looking forward to a future as a priest.
+Ezekiel would have been in his mid-twenties when he was captured and taken away to Babylon in 597 BC along with 10,000 others (statesmen, soldiers, craftsmen – 2 Kings 24:14).
 His hopes of being a priest like his father before him would have been dashed when he was taken away from Jerusalem.

 Ezekiel was married (Ezekiel 24:15-18) and he lived in a house of his own (3:24; 8:1).
 He was an exiled prisoner in the foreign nation of Babylon but he seemed to have the freedom to come and go within the country.
 Ezekiel was in Jerusalem for about five years when God called him to be a prophet.

 As a young man back in Jerusalem he could have very well heard the prophet Jeremiah preach.
 Now, as God’s prophet to a people in exile, Ezekiel’s messages were often like Jeremiah’s because they were dramatically acted out.
 His book is one of visions and symbolic actions.
 Ezekiel’s whole life was devoted to passing on God’s message to the people.

 God’s people had been captured and led from their homes in Judah to the country of Babylon.
 Their captivity had come about because of their failure to commit themselves to obeying God’s laws.
 Despite the concentrated teachings and warnings of God’s prophets, they had continued in their rebellion against God.